Burgh Island Hotel, Bigbury-on-Sea, Kingsbridge TQ7 4BG, Devon UK

 As mentioned, Unique Boutique Travel stayed in the Amy Johnson suite.
-Each of the 25 rooms in the hotel are named after a distinguished guest who had stayed in the hotel in years gone by from Agatha Christie to Noel Coward, Amy Johnson or RJ Mitchell.
+Each of the 25 rooms in the hotel is named after a distinguished guest who had stayed in the hotel in years gone by from Agatha Christie to Noel Coward, Amy Johnson or RJ Mitchell.
 There is a separate writers retreat used by Agatha Christie to write two of her novels.
 Each room has its own distinctive style with period décor and furnishings.
 In the Johnson suite we had a free-standing bath in the bedroom (separate toilet) and a delightful little lounge complete with Bakelite telephone and radio.

 The Palm Court is a lounge by day and a cocktail club by night.
 Enjoy both, have a sumptuous afternoon tea in the lounge and then indulge in one of the many signature cocktails before dinner.
 The highlight of The Palm Court lounge is the decadent stained-glass Peacock dome on the ceiling.
 It was commissioned in 1929 by Archie Nettlefold.

 There is the Nettlefold restaurant where breakfast with its beautifully rugged, clifftop setting and dazzling sea views.
 The restaurant includes The Captain’s Cabin annexe, literally the captain’s cabin of HMS Ganges, a warship built-in 1821.
 The Nettlefold doubles as a fish restaurant in the evening, specialising in locally caught fish and produce.
 The Nettlefold is relaxed with a smart casual dress code.

 If you want the full Burgh Island experience you must attend the formal Black-tie dinner in the Grand Ballroom.
 A five-course meal with music and dancing is simply amazing.
 We are sure the food was first class, but it was outshone by the whole Grand Ballroom experience.
 You simply cannot overdress for the Grand Ballroom dinner.
 However, they do enforce the Black-tie dress code and if you aren’t suitably attired you will be directed to the Nettle fold restaurant.